 All parameters are defined in SimVim database as abbreviated names that are meant to represent the real functionality in an actual aircraft cockpit, not limited to a specific virtual model's commands/datarefs set.

-The idea is that a cockpit builder plans their cockpit and assigns these parameters to inputs/outputs based on what they should do (in a real aircraft cockpit), not how they would interact with a particular virtual model in X-Plane.
-For example, these two parameter names represent the LED indicator for Left Gear Unsafe/Transition and RotarySwitch for DC Meter source selector:
+The idea is that a cockpit builder assigns these parameters to inputs/outputs based on what they should do in a real aircraft cockpit, not how they would interact with a particular virtual model in X-Plane.
+For example, these two parameter names represent the LED indicator for Left Gear Unsafe (in transition) and rotary switch for DC meter/display source selector:

 standard: sim/flightmodel2/gear/deploy_ratio i=2 r=0.01,0.99